fuchstraumer/fuchstraumer.github.io/_posts/2018-9-2-Shader-Toolchain.md

 #### Handling Edge Cases and Unique Behavior

 You are probably wondering what the `Tags` field is about - this is a field that I added fairly late in the development process, after realizing I couldn't quite cover everything I wanted to do with the existing infrastructure.
-The intended use it to further specialize individual resources and groups using user-defined "tags": these tags are stored then on a per-group and per-shader basis, and can be used by clients interacting with `ShaderTools` to mutate how they use the resources.
+The intended use is to further specialize individual resources and groups using user-defined "tags": these tags are stored then on a per-group and per-shader basis as appropriate, and can be used by clients interacting with `ShaderTools` to mutate how they use the resources.

 For example, lets consider my attachment of the "HostGeneratedData" tag to the Lights resources.
 Instead of using this tag to change behavior in the backend, the intent is for a user to do something like the following (using the `ShaderResource` object found [here](https://github.com/fuchstraumer/ShaderTools/blob/6f409a4ad66ecc886258b711589e967ca8b00566/include/core/ShaderResource.hpp)):